 Soil, Sunlight and Water Recommendations for Soybeans

-Soybeans need to be in full sun and will also grow in partial shade, although they will produce smaller seed pods.
-They have moderate water needs, and overwatering can cool the soil and stunt growth of the plant, so mulching to retain moisture is preferable.
+Soybeans need to be in full sun and will also grow in partial shade, although they will produce smaller seed pods in the shade.
+Plants have moderate water needs, and overwatering can cool the soil and stunt growth of the plant, so mulching to retain moisture is preferable.
 Keep the soil moist but not wet until the flowers emerge, at which time it's safe to increase watering to produce healthy pods.

 How to Propagate Soybeans